-- (2) In accordance with the Consumer Price Index for All Urban Consumers, West Region (All Items), as published by the United States Department of Labor or, if that index ceases to be published by the United States Department of Labor, the published index that most closely resembles that index, as determined by the Labor Commissioner, if any change in that index has occurred since October 1 of the previous year; and - (b) Reissue the prevailing rate of wages for each class of workers who perform the craft or type of work, including any rates required to be adjusted pursuant to paragraph (a). - 10.
-Nothing contained in NRS 338.020 to 338.090, inclusive, fand section 1 of this act may be construed to authorize the fixing of any wage below any rate which may now or hereafter be established as a minimum wage for any person employed upon any public work, or employed by any officer or agent of any public bodv. - Sec.
-4. The Labor Commissioner shall establish the regions required by section 1 of this act before July 1, 2019.]
-(Deleted by amendment.) - Sec.
-5. The provisions of NRS 338.030, as amended by section 3 of this act, apply to any rate of prevailing wages determined by the Labor Commissioner pursuant to that section on or after July 1, 2019. - Sec.
-6. The amendatory provisions of this act do not apply to any contract to which the provisions of NRS 338.020 to 338.090, inclusive, apply, that is awarded before July 1, 2019. - Sec.
-7. [1.
-This section and sections 1 and 4 of this act become affective on passage and approval. - Sections 2, 3, 5 and 6 of this] This act [become] becomes effective on July 1, 2019.
+Labor Commissioner, if any change in that index has occurred since October 1 of the previous year; and

+- (b) Reissue the prevailing rate of wages for each class of workers who perform the craft or type of work, including any rates required to be adjusted pursuant to paragraph (a). - Nothing contained in NRS 338.020 to 338.090, inclusive, may be construed to authorize the fixing of any wage below any rate which may now or hereafter be established as a minimum wage for any person employed upon any public work, or employed by any officer or agent of any public body. - Sec.
+4. (Deleted by amendment.)

+- The provisions of NRS 338.030, as amended by section Sec.
+5. 3 of this act, apply to any rate of prevailing wages determined by the Labor Commissioner pursuant to that section on or after July 1, 2019. - 15 The amendatory provisions of this act do not apply to any contract to which the provisions of NRS 338.020 to 338.090, 16 inclusive, apply, that is awarded before July 1, 2019. - Sec.
+7. This act becomes effective on July 1, 2019.